-When ex-partners come to an understanding in terms of settling financial matters upon separation, there are two key ways to finalise this agreement in a legally binding way.
+When ex-partners reach an agreement for the settlement of their financial matters upon separation, there are two ways this agreement can be legally finalised.
 These are ‘consent orders’ and a ‘financial agreement’.
-Not many people are aware that it is important to finalise family law financial matters in a legally binding way, as informal agreements can easily collapse and a court application can come at any time and many years following the breakdown of the relationship.
-In this blog, we review the two most common ways of finalising family law financial agreements and considerations you should take into account when deciding which avenue is most appropriate for you.
+It is important to finalise family law financial matters through one of these methods, as informal agreements can easily collapse.
+In this blog, we review the two most common ways of finalising family law financial agreements, and explore considerations you should take into account when deciding which avenue is most appropriate for you.

 A consent order is a written agreement that is approved by a court.
-It can cover many family law matters, such as parenting arrangements for children as well as financial arrangements such as property and maintenance.
+It can cover many family law matters, such as parenting arrangements for children as well as financial arrangements for property or maintenance.
 Consent orders are lodged with the Family Court and officially stamped as a court order.
-The Court must be satisfied that the consent orders are just and equitable and/or in the best interests of the child/children (if applicable) before they make a consent order.
+The court must be satisfied that the consent orders are just and equitable and/or in the best interests of the child/children (if applicable).

-In order to obtain the stamped court order, two documents are required to be filed.
-These are the Application for Consent Orders and the proposed orders.
-The Application will contain important details of the parties, such as assets, liabilities, income and super.
-The proposed orders should set out the orders that the parties have agreed on and are asking the Court to make.
+In order to obtain a stamped consent order, two documents must be filed — the application for consent orders, and the proposed orders.
+The application will contain important details of the parties, such as assets, liabilities, income and superannuation.
+The proposed orders should set out the orders that the parties have agreed on and are asking the court to make.

 A financial agreement is not lodged with a court and is rather a private contract agreed on between the parties.
 In order to ensure the agreement is legally binding and enforceable, both parties are required to receive independent legal advice from different legal professionals about the consequences of signing the agreement.